 Does it feel weird when I kiss a guy first?
 Nope.
 Does it feel weird when I make decisions?
 Nope.
 Does it emasculate my boyfriend?
 Also nope.
 I kissed him first and asked him out on our first date.
 We discussed what our relationship would be together, on equal terms, and respect each other equally.
 I’ll admit, he’s quite attractive and that plays a role, but he’s also funny, caring, and smart.
 He says the same about me.
 How would you feel about this type of relationship?

 Once I had enough information, I thanked TM for his cooperation, then debriefed him on the intentions and uses of the interview.
 He was surprised and offended upon discovering that I had not only been learning about his beliefs, but also testing how those beliefs persevere under small attacks.
 I explained that while I appeared very accepting and inquisitive in the beginning of the interview, this slowly changed to appeals of pathos and logos against his beliefs to see how he would respond.
-He hoped “the irony of is not lost on ,” then refused to respond further.
+He hoped “the irony of [this interview] is not lost on [me],” then refused to respond further.

 Please explain the irony?
 I would like to quote you on it for my GSI.

 Upon analyzing the content, I came to the conclusion that TM is a product of circumstance, predisposition, and effective persuasion.
 The latter is most easily identifiable: misogynist literature is persuasive.
 It often cites vivid case studies, biology, evolution, and other credible sources that aid in the credibility of the writer and, if there is little credibility, bloggers can rely on the sleeper effect to help their ideas take root.
 Return of Kings and The Chateau answer enough of the opposition, though often with faulty logic, that the appeal seems two sided enough that readers can see the rebuttal without alienating already sexist readers.
 The writers proclaim that there are answers to common questions of self-esteem and self-worth that many young men experience.